Since most problems are created by our imagination and are thus imaginary,

 Hypnosis does not start or end.
 It’s just our ability to accept uncritically our own beliefs.
 Unfortunately, a lot of times our self-limiting beliefs are not exactly ours; thus, they are limiting us.
 They are not our true beliefs but rather imposed on us by our parents, teachers, friends, partners.

-Hypnosis is an incredible tool to change our belief systems for the better.
+Hypnosis Revealed: This is an incredible tool to change our belief systems for the better

 I focus on ‘Hypnosis’ here to represent a therapeutic phenomenon.
 Hypnosis is just a tool meaning that hypnosis itself will not result in any change.
 Holding the best paintbrush in your hand will not give you a masterpiece.